Answered By: Tiffany Hebb Last Updated: Jun 28, 2020 Views: 35

 Some databases are good for almost any subject, and others are more specialized and only of value for one or a few disciplines.
 They may contain different types of sources (journal articles, e-books, newspaper articles, dissertations, primary sources, images, streaming video/audio, etc.).
 And some may be all full-text, while others just show you a citation.
 So it's totally understandable to feel overwhelmed at the thought of choosing a database.

-If you need scholarly articles (or a mix of popular and scholarly), you can try WorldCat Discovery or Academic Search Premier is also a great starting point.
+Need scholarly articles (or a mix of popular and scholarly)?
+Academic Search Premier is a great starting point, or use the filters in WorldCat Discovery to limit to articles.

 To find out more about the other individual databases, click on the link for Databases A-Z (NOT the drop-down - that only shows you the names) on the library home page: